-College MatchPoint's founder Lisa Bain Carlton joined Andrew Bryant of TrekEpic in writing on the college planning process for students with mental health issues in June/July 2017 issue of Insights, A Newsletter of the Independent Educational Consultants Association:
+College MatchPoint's founder Lisa Bain Carlton and Andrew Bryant of TrekEpic share their insights on the college planning process for students with mental health issues:

 A referring psychologist once explained to a young independent educational consultant (IEC) that one of the greatest challenges in consulting is to help parents and students understand that they are dealing with a process.
 Simply put, that process is exactly what IECs guide their clients through, but its fluid state makes it the hardest element for parents to navigate.
 Time and time again, nothing has proven to be truer than the difficulty of facing all the unknowns, particularly for our clients and their parents who have experienced emotional, behavioral, or learning challenges.

 In our work with students who have significant learning differences, as well as those who have mental health considerations, we often describe the process of college admission and selection as having two parallel paths.
 The first is straightforward: the exploration of postsecondary opportunities, university or otherwise; a standard approach to applications (and all the moving pieces of that puzzle—activity résumé, essays, and so on); college visits; and, ultimately, the selection process.

 The second path is the constant monitoring and awareness of the challenges that the student and the family system undergo throughout the timeframe we work with them.
 We often tell parents that what we know now about their child and his or her college admissions may very well change—sometimes for the better and other times in ways that will demand problem solving and a change in planning strategy.
 In other words, what we know in October could be very different in March.